-Number Strengths and Learning Style They step into Leadership 1 Principled.
+Number Strengths and Learning Style Basic Fear, What I Avoid 1 Principled.
 Eager to improve.
 Responsible.
 Will work to get things done right.
-Loyalty.
-Vision.
-Tend to be visual-based learners.
-When they allow themselves to have fun.
-When they accept themselves and the situation as perfect just as it is.
+Loyalty When I allow myself to have fun.
+When I accept myself and the situation as perfect just as it is.
 2 Compassion.
 Helpfulness.
 Charming.
 Knowing how to help others.
-Empathetic.
-Tend to be audio-based learners When they don't depend on the recognition of others.
-Focus on action that is also beneficial for themselves as well as others.
+Sympathetic.
+When I don't depend on others thanking or recognizing me.
+Focus on action that is also beneficial to myself as well as others.
 3 Successful and an ability to achieve a lot.
 Team player.
 Charming.
 Calm under pressure.
-Tend to be visual-based learners.
-When they allow themselves to focus on fulfillment.
-When they can set aside a desire to look good for the sake of accomplishing a meaningful goal.
+When I allow myself to focus on fulfillment.
+When I can set aside a desire to look good for the sake of accomplishing a meaningful goal.
 4 Creativity.
 Artistic.
 Romantic imagination.
-In tune with their emotions.
-Tend to be kinesthetic learners.
-When they embrace the ordinary and work to make it exceptional.
-When they focus on principles, not getting sidetracked by emotions.
+Intune with emotion.
+When I embrace the ordinary and work to make it exceptional.
+When I focus on principles, not getting sidetracked by emotions.
 5 Scholarship.
 Thoughtfulness.
 Patience.
 Reliability.
-Creativity and an ability to create useful solutions and systems.
+Creativity and an ability to craft useful systems.
 Calm under pressure.
-Tend to be visual-based learners.
-When they take action and connect with people.
-Thoughtful and astute, 5's have the ability to think deeply about problems to create lasting solutions.
+When I take action and connect with people.
+Have the ability to think deeply about problems to create lasting solutions.
 6 Wit.
 Perseverance.
 Loyalty.
-Quick and questioning mind.
+Strong analytic mind.
 Humor.
 Responsibility.
-Tend to be kinesthetic learners.
-6's are magnetic when they focus on positive goals and view problems as challenges and opportunities.
-When they act on positive assumptions.
+When I act on positive assumptions.
+Magnetic when I focus on positive goals and view problems as challenges and opportunities.
 7 Vision.
 Excitement.
 Fun.
-Joy.
-Love to think up new ideas, connections.
+Love to think up new ideas and connections.
 Entertaining and charming.
-Tend to be audio-based learners.
-When 7's use their natural ability to stir things up for a purpose.
-When they are willing to face negative situations and emotions and stay focused on creating positive outcomes.
+When I am willing to face negative situations and emotions.
+Focused and wiling to do the necessary hard, grinding work.
 8 Decisive.
 Strong.
 Can get the job done.
 Fair.
 When in the service of others, they can become heroic.
-Tend to be kinesthetic learners.
-8's usually have a big impact.
-As natural leaders 8's truly shine when they take other people's needs and feelings into account.
+When I am aware of my impact.
+When I take other people's needs and feelings into account.
 9 Ability to create peace.
 Maintain harmony in groups.
 Inclusive.
 Understanding.
 Accepting.
 Caring.
-Tend to be audio-base learners.
-When they have a clearly defined goal and they are willing to step outside their comfort zone and take
+When I have a clearly defined goal.
+Excited to step outside my comfort zone and take meaningful action.